micantoine/svelte-preprocess-cssmodules/README.md

 ### Unnamed import

-If a css file is being imported without a name, the cssModules will still apply to the classes of the stylesheet.
+If a css file is being imported without a name, CSS Modules will still apply to the classes of the stylesheet.

 ```css
 /** style.module.css **/